darksidemilk/FogApi/docs/commands/Find-FogObject.md

 Once a type has been selected the next parameter is dynamically added along with a tab completable list of options. i.e type of object will add the coreobject parameter The stringToSearch you provide will be searched for in that object, just like if you were in the web gui searching for a host, group, etc.
-If you are using fog 1.6, you can omit the $coreObject variable and do a universal search
+If you are using fog 1.6, you can set the $coreObject variable to 'unisearch' and it will do a universal search

 ## EXAMPLES